 Before we even reached the peak, the other sole came off too, goodness!

 Once we reached the summit and could finally rest, Wayan whipped out glass bottles of Coca-cola from his bag to sell to us at 50,000 rupiah/bottle, exorbitantly priced indeed, but you’ll find no convenience store anywhere on Mount Batur.
 It sure must be no mean feat for him to be trekking up the mountain alongside us, carrying a heavy backpack, and making sure the group stays safe.

 The sunrise was quite pretty, a peaceful, quiet scene as the sky lits up.
+If only it wasn’t that cloudy.
 In awe (and as for me, trying to minimize my breaths because each inhalation makes my throat itch), we watched the scene below of us.

 Using the ‘toilet’ at Mount Batur